Lesbian pregnancy options: How do lesbian couples fulfill their dream of having a baby

 Reciprocal IVF (in some places referred to as double donation) is rather popular among lesbian couples.
 However, not all countries allow this type of treatment.
 When making a double donation, eggs are retrieved from one woman and then fertilized with donor sperm before being transferred to the other woman’s uterus.
 Here, the embryo hopefully will stick and become a real pregnancy.
 In that way, both women are physically a part of the pregnancy, with one being genetically related to the child and the partner being the one to carry, give birth to, and breastfeed the child.

-If you are interested in fulfilling your dreams of becoming a two mum family through double donation, you must start by finding out whether this type of treatment is allowed in your country, or where you might need to go.
+If you are interested in fulfilling your dreams of becoming a two-mum family through double donation, you must start by finding out whether this type of treatment is allowed in your country, or where you might need to go.
 If you are about to travel abroad to receive treatment, we can recommend you follow the link to read more about fertility tourism.

 The treatment process for lesbian couples

 What to expect when starting fertility treatment as a lesbian couple?
-Well, first of all it is important to say that the treatment process is individual, as it is adapted to your body and more specifically your menstrual cycle.
+Well, first of all, it is important to say that the treatment process is individual, as it is adapted to your body and more specifically your menstrual cycle.
 That is why it is a good idea to track your menstrual cycle in advance, as this information will help you and the clinic plan the treatment process.
-Second of all, the treatment process for lesbian couples are almost identical to that of other couples and singles going through fertility treatment.
+Second of all, the treatment process for lesbian couples is almost identical to that of other couples and singles going through fertility treatment.

 Once you have decided who will carry the baby, the first step will usually be to do a blood test on the third day of your period to check the hormone levels.
 Some fertility doctors will also take a look at the female reproductive system and make sure that the uterus and fallopian tubes are not blocked.
 This will help determine which type of fertility treatment to have.
 Once your treatment is planned, you must order donor sperm and have it delivered to your clinic before the treatment.